yshok9192/portfoli-ori/README.md

 [Here is the first of those critiques]

-## dataviz no.1: visualizing government debt relative to GDP
+## dataviz: visualizing government debt relative to GDP

 This assignment focused on visualizing the government debt-to-GDP ratio for member states of the Organization for Economic Cooperation and Development (OECD).
 All three of these data visualizations show an overall increase among OECD nations in their debt as a percentage of GDP, a [useful measure](https://data.oecd.org/gga/general-government-debt.htm) of the general economic health of each nation.

 [The original OECD chart, plus my re-creations, can be found here](/Dataviz_1.md)

-## dataviz no.3 and 4: critique by design
+## dataviz: critique by design

 [A larger assignment, where I find a data visualization out in the wild, critique it and try to find areas of improvement, and recreate it!](/Dataviz_3and4.md)